MervinMfg/1415-GNU-WordPress-Theme/README.md

 * **CSS/SASS**
 	* Again, the task will check your **_/css/gnu.main.scss** file for which SASS files to include.
-	* This time, it will compile to **_/css/gnu.main.min.css** but will be compressed and will not include any of the debug options turned on for the development build.
+	* This time, it will compile to **_/css/gnu.main.css** but will be compressed and will not include any of the debug options turned on for the development build.
-	* From that compiled file, CSS minification will be performed, further compressing the file size.
+	* From that compiled file, CSS minification will be performed, further compressing the file size to a new production ready file **_/css/gnu.main.min.css**.
 * **JavaScript**
 	* Again, the **_/inc/header-scripts.php** and **_/inc/footer-scripts.php** files will be created.
 	* From those, two files will be created (**_/js/gnu.header.min.js** and **_/js/gnu.footer.min.js**) where all of the separate files listed in the PHP includes will be concatenated.